laksh-bhat/mlstorm/README.md

 1. All the learning algorithms are implemented in Trident and use external EJML and Weka libraries.
 All these libraries reside in the /lib directory in the project home directory.
 Look at m2-pom.xml to get an idea about the project dependencies.

 2. The consensus clustering algorithm (topology.weka.EnsembleClusteringTopology) uses 2-level (shallow!) deep-learning technique.
 We experimented with relabelling and majority voting based schemes without success on a stream.
-Interested readers are encouraged to look at Vega-Pons & Ruiz-Shulcloper, 2011 for detailed explanation of the techniques.
+Interested readers are encouraged to look at Vega-Pons & Ruiz-Shulcloper, 2011 (A Survey of Clustering Ensemble Algorithms) and Wei-Hao Lin, Alexander Hauptmann, 2003 (Meta-classification: Combining Multimodal Classifiers) for detailed explanation of the techniques.

 Experiments
 -----------